Jarosław Kaczyński: "Cryptowaluts should be banned"

 Reactions of politicians and experts

-Kaczyński's statement quickly caused a storm in the Polish political environment.
-Krzysztof Bosak, Deputy Marshal of the Sejm of the Confederacy, criticized the leader of the Law and Justice, writing on platform X: "Jarosław Kaczyński stated that he is personally in favour of the cryptocurrency to ban, some of his younger MPs with cryptocurrency, the chairman of the KNF from giving his government hinders the development of the sector".
+Kaczyński's statement quickly caused a storm in the Polish political community.
+Krzysztof Bosak, Deputy Speaker of the Sejm of the Confederacy, criticized the leader of the Law and Justice, writing on platform X: "Jarosław Kaczyński stated that he is personally in favour of banning cryptocurrency, some of his younger MPs with cryptocurrency weapons, the chairman of the KNF from giving his government hinders the development of the sector".
 Bosak stressed that the PiS has no coherent programme in this case, and Kaczyński "has no idea what he is talking about".
-The Confederation proposes simple regulations to allow risk-conscious investments, while also monitoring gateways between cryptocurrency and traditional finance to prevent money laundering.
+Confederation proposes simple regulations to allow risk-conscious investments, while monitoring gateways between cryptocurrency and traditional finance to prevent money laundering.

-Similar opinions were expressed by Sławomir Mentzen of the Confederate, who accused Minister Żurek of disclosing classified information from the session of the Sejm, which could be a crime.
+Similar opinions were expressed Sławomir Mentzen from the Confederacy who accused Minister Żurek of disclosing classified information from the Sejm meeting, which could be a crime.

 Broad context: cryptocurrency in Poland and the world